-GST is set to revolutionize the world of Indian indirect taxation and Input Tax Credit is one of its key features which will help in eliminating cascading effect of taxes.
+GST is set to revolutionise the Indian indirect taxation and Input Tax Credit is one of the key features, which will help in eliminating the cascading effect of taxes.
 This guide will help you in understanding everything you want to know about ITC under GST.

-Under GST law, the term input denotes goods except capital goods used by a supplier during his business to make outward supplies.
+Under GST law, the term input denotes goods except capital goods used by a supplier during his/her business to make outward supplies.

-This term denotes any service used by a supplier during his business to generate supplies outwards.
+This term denotes any service used by a supplier during his/her business to generate supplies outwards.

-Input tax is a tax imposed on the person when he receives supply of goods & services which are used for his business.
+Input tax is a tax imposed on the person when he/she receives supply of goods & services which are used for his business.

-It is an electronic cash ledger to be maintained at the common portal for each taxable person registered under GST.
+Similar to a passbook, which contains all the taxes you have paid on the supplies that is maintained at the common portal for each taxable person registered under GST.